BBN-E/tac-kbp-eal/README.md

 * All competitor submissions will be evaluated against the complete annotation store using `kbpScorer`.

+### Running the demo
+The demo requires you to have a copy of the ACE event training data.
+For brevity, the following instructions assume `kbp-events-2014-bin/target/appassembler/bin` has been added to your system path.
+All paths are relative to the root of your working copy.

+* Edit `sample/params/root.params` to point to your working copy of this repository.
+* Edit `sample/docIdToOriginalText.txt` to point to the files in your copy of the ACE event training data.
+* Run `validateSystemOutput sample/params/validate.params`
+* Run `poolSystemOutput sample/params/pool.params`.
+In this case we only have, one system output store, so this is a trivial pooling.
+* Run `importSystemOutputToAnnotationStore sample/params/importToAnnotationStore.params`.
+This will show you what sort of input the LDC assessors will get.
+* We've provided an answer key for demo purposes.
+To score the sample output against it, run `kbpScorer sample/params/score.params`.
+Note this answer key is automatically derived from ACE annotation and is not guaranteed to be either correct or complete.

 ### Parameter Files
 Most of the executables take parameter files as input.
 These have the format
 ```